Guitar String Gauge Guide With Thickness Charts

 If you are interested in learning more about string tension, D’addario has a page that you may want to check out.

-The action is the distance between the strings and the frets.
-Depending on your guitar and the bridge installed, the action could need adjustment.
+Depending on your guitar and the bridge installed, this gap could need adjustment.
 The playability of the guitar could become very difficult.
 Especially when a different string gauge is used.

 The guitar action will be affected by a change to the string thickness.
 This is because a large jump will also affect the tension.